Sign-up for email updates

 The six-acre property is currently a vacant field divided by a fence row of trees.
-The park is surrounded by single-family homes and apartments with access from Blaine Road and Pearl Retreat Drive.
+Single-family homes and apartments surround the park with access from Blaine Road and Pearl Retreat Drive.
 The neighborhood park was acquired through parkland dedication funding and will focus on providing park space to the community within a half-mile radius.

-The property was historically a pasture, owned by the Oertli Family, who operated local dairy farms in Austin and Travis County from 1923-2001.
-A Texas Historical Marker is located on-site, adjacent to Pearl Retreat Drive.
+The property was historically a pasture, owned by the Oertli Family, who operated local dairy farms in Austin and Travis County from 1923 to 2001.
+A Texas Historical Marker is located on-site, next to Pearl Retreat Drive.

 - Spring 2021-2022: Community engagement and park concept design - Complete!

 - Fall 2022: Site plan design and permit submission - In Progress

-- Spring 2022: Bid solicitation, award, and contract execution
+- Winter 2023: Bid solicitation, award, and contract execution

 - Spring 2024: Tentative Park opening

-For Community Engagement related to the park concept design, PARD reached out to community members and stakeholder groups within a half-mile radius of the park to participate in community engagement events.
+For Community Engagement related to the park concept design, PARD reached out to community members and stakeholder groups within a half-mile radius of the park to take part in community engagement events.
 Mailed flyers were distributed to engage the adjacent neighborhoods.
 Recordings of the meetings can be viewed below.